 - Microgrants will be awarded of up to $4,000 for SBIR/STTR Phase I assistance and up to $6,000 for SBIR/STTR Phase II and Fast-Track assistance pending availability of funding.

 - Microgrant funds must be collected within six months of LaunchTN notifying the company of their Microgrant.

 - Company will contract independently with the grant writer.
 LaunchTN will not be a party to agreements between companies and grant writers.

-- Microgrants will be paid to the company when LaunchTN receives an invoice from the company, plus confirmation of the SBIR/STTR grant application submission, a copy of the invoice from the grant-writer and the company’s W-9.
+- Microgrants will be paid to the company when LaunchTN receives an invoice from the company, plus confirmation of the SBIR/STTR grant application submission, a copy of the invoice from the grant writer and the company’s W-9.

 - The Microgrant is specific to the SBIR/STTR solicitation indicated on the company’s application and will not automatically be made available for any other solicitation.

-- Companies receiving Microgrants agree to notify LaunchTN of award status and, if successful, to respond to annual surveys re: job creation, capital raised & other metrics for a period of five years post-award.
+- Companies receiving Microgrants agree to notify LaunchTN of award status and, if successful, to respond to annual surveys re: job creation, capital raised and other metrics for a period of five years post-award.
 [Metrics information will be used in aggregate and not attributed to specific companies.]

 - All companies receiving Microgrants will be asked to submit feedback related to working with their grant writer.

 For applicants submitting a Project Pitch to National Science Foundation:

 - Company submits same Microgrant application to LaunchTN, indicating intent to submit a Project Pitch to NSF.